 TIPS TO SCORE FREE OR DISCOUNTED BOOKS TO BUILD YOUR HOME LIBRARY

 You may also want to check out my blog post (linked here) which provides you with resources to find free or discounted books for your home library.
-Two of my favorite sources are Bookshop.org and Book Outlet.
+One of my favorite sources is Bookshop.org.

 Your turn: Sound off in the comments and let me know how you organize your books at home.